lgh06/web-page-monitor/packages/worker-scheduler/README.md

   mode: 'simp',
   pageURL: 'https://news.qq.com/',
   cssSelector: 'body',
+  extra:{
     // pageChange "1" wordShowUp "2"
     detectMode: "1",
-  detectWord: "招聘" // must be set when detectMode is 2
+    detectWord: "招聘", // must be set when detectMode is 2
+    alertProvider: '',
+    alertDebounce: '',
+  },
   // worker_id(or hashed by task_id char code)
   workerId: null,
   // if null, any pptr can execute this task, randomly